little-eyes/little-eyes.github.io/_posts/2014-2-7-A-Reading-List-for-Windows-Modern-Apps-Development.md

 ### Q2: Multiple screen size or different DPI, how to handle it?

 In general, the problem has been automatically solved by XAML if you use flexible controls such as Grid, CSS Grid and CSS multi-column layout.
 Fixed layout design is not recommend except for some game apps, so I would recommend you to read [this guide][24].
-For Windows Phone, the rotation may need some manual work to make the UI more smoothly, like change the position of some buttons.
-[More to read here][25].
+For Windows Phone, the rotation may need some manual work to make the UI more smoothly, like change the position of some buttons. ([More to read here][25])

 What if you have a different screen pixel density and I have photos to show?
-The answer is you always use higher quality graphics to scale down instead of lower quality graphics to scale up.
-[More information is here][26].
+The answer is you always use higher quality graphics to scale down instead of lower quality graphics to scale up. ([More information is here][26])

 ### Q3: Can we mix the UI design lanugages (HTML5/XAML)?